MichaIng/DietPi-Docs/docs/software/cloud.md

     ```
     username = admin
-    password = <your global pw>
+    password = <your global password>
     ```

     Nextcloud is installed together with the webserver.
 To fast access the files, a dedicated USB hard drive is highly recommended.

 === "Advanced configuration"

     For an advanced setup you could further configure your Nextcloud setup from the command line - see the [Nextcloud Admin guide](https://docs.nextcloud.com/server/17/admin_manual/configuration_server/occ_command.html).

     To simplify this configuration, DietPi has added a shortcut to the otherwise necessary `sudo -u www-data php /var/www/nextcloud/occ`.
 Just use inside your terminal:
     ```
     ncc [followed by the desired command]
     ```

 === "FAQ"

     **Where is my data stored ?**
     /mnt/dietpi_userdata/nextcloud_data (or dietpi.txt choice)